 13. What is the main benefit of the waveguide structure over conventional hetero-junction phototransistor?

 Explanation: Waveguide structure offers increased photocurrent.
 Photocurrent is directly proportional to the responsivity; thus in turn increases responsivity.

 14. Waveguide structure provides high quantum efficiency.
-State whether the given statement is true or false.

 Explanation: Responsivity and quantum efficiency follow a different path.
 They are indirectly proportional to each other.
 Thus, in waveguide structure, as the responsivity increases, quantum efficiency remains low.

 15. Metal-semiconductor-metal (MSM) photo-detectors are photoconductive detectors.
-State whether the given statement is true or false.

 Explanation: MSM photo-detectors are the simplest of photo-detectors.
 It provides the simplest form of photo-detection within optical fiber communications and are photoconductive.